Patrick Mahomes Outduels Baker Mayfield as Chiefs Cruise Past Browns

 To be fair, Mahomes' interception against the Browns came on the final play of the second quarter when he threw the ball up for grabs.

-Per OddsShark.com's Stephen Campbell, Mahomes is the betting favorite to win NFL MVP at +100 (bet $100 to win $100).
+Per OddsShark.com's Stephen Campbell, Mahomes is the betting favorite to win NFL MVP, at +100 (bet $100 to win $100).
 Los Angeles Rams running back Todd Gurley (+200) is a close second.

 The Rams (8-0) entered Week 9 as the NFL's lone remaining undefeated team, and Gurley leads the league with 800 rushing yards, 1,151 yards from scrimmage and 15 touchdowns.